phoepsilonix/Manjaro-jp/artifacts/README.en.md

 [![SourceForge](https://sourceforge.net/sflogo.php?group_id=66882&type=5)](https://sourceforge.net/projects/manjaro-jp/) | [Manjaro-Linux-jp at SourceForge](https://sourceforge.net/projects/manjaro-jp/)
 [![MEGA](https://mega.nz/favicon.ico)](https://mega.nz/folder/YOVmSaxD#JUuILxlHAM9bdyx3DKLD0A) | [Manjaro-Linux-jp at MEGA](https://mega.nz/folder/YOVmSaxD#JUuILxlHAM9bdyx3DKLD0A)

-Thank you for the valuable storage space.
+Thank you for the valuable storage.
-Distributed at the above 3 locations.
+It is distributed in the above three places.

-[MEGA Storage](https://mega.nz/folder/YOVmSaxD#JUuILxlHAM9bdyx3DKLD0A") is recommended because it can upload file sizes of 4G or more.
+[MEGA Storage](https://mega.nz/folder/YOVmSaxD#JUuILxlHAM9bdyx3DKLD0A") is recommended as you can upload files larger than 4G.

 ---
-### Memorandum
+### Memo
-##### manjaro-tools-iso changes
+##### Changes in manjaro-tools-iso
-1. the first line of the mirrorlist is used as standard for where to get the packages used for buildiso.
+1. The source of the packages used in buildiso is set to the first line of the mirrorlist as the standard.
 By default, the mirrorlist is not loaded and the EU server is used.
-2. to prioritize the order of repositories specified in user-repos.conf in order to include the packages I have prepared in the ISO.
+2. To prioritize inclusion of packages that I have prepared, the priority of the repository specified in user-repos.conf has been given priority.
-This is mainly to include the latest version of the kernel.
+Mainly to include the latest version of the kernel.
+3. Calamares Installer Adjustments
+At the time of starting the installer, if a swap partition exists, the swap has been enabled.
+Because the mount may be removed during installation, the process to re-enable the swap partition has been added before the copying of the installation files begins.
+In addition, by specifying programs that are not subject to OOM killer, which is a function to forcibly terminate a program by the kernel under high loads, the installation has been adjusted so that it does not forcibly terminate.

 ### Update History
 <details>